 The application of Second Harmonic Generation (SHG) technique is boosting currently.
+If you wish to better understand the whole matter about harmonic generation, there is also a technical short piece What is Harmonic Generation in series with this one, you might want to read it.
 The technique has been utilized extensively as a measure to obtain laser light with short wavelengths which are not directly procurable, for example, 532nm green output for Nd:YAG lasers, or ultra-violet lights with further SHG.
 Understanding the concept and building up theoretical models of second harmonic generation is fundamental, whether you are an engineer designing your own lasers or looking for the crystal for SHG applications that suit your requirements best.

 SHG is one kind of optical nonlinear phenomenon and is essentially the process of halving the input wavelength (and therefore the output frequency will be twice the magnitude of the original) after delivering the light through a special media while preserving the coherence of excitation.